danielqingz/jiaqingzhang/README.md

 ## Description

-This is Jimmy's personal website.
+This is Jiaqing's personal website.
 It may include blogs, gallaries, or any other Jimmy's interested topics including astronomy (CASA), technology, etc.

 ## Start Guide